TiagoSantos81/libregrammar/README.md

 Polish, Portuguese, Russian, and [more 28 other languages](https://github.com/TiagoSantos81/languagetool/tree/master/languagetool-language-modules).

 Due to increased hostility related to development divergences, the need for another fork arose.
-Since late 2017, LanguageTool has had its development constrained by several factors, namely the conflict of interests inherent to the existence of a Freemium sister project and the integration of contributors owning other derivative commercial projects.
+More noticeably since late 2017, LanguageTool has had its development constrained by several factors, namely the conflict of interests inherent to the existence of a Freemium sister project and the integration of contributors owning other derivative commercial projects.

-This fork intends to be a **pure free and open-source software** 'editor', developed for [end users](https://en.wikipedia.org/wiki/End_user), so, it enables several rules that were not allowed to be enabled by default in the open-source component, and adds rules that could be disabled on the grounds of being 'too picky' by some elements of the former team.
+This fork intends to be a **pure free and open-source software** 'editor', developed for [end users](https://en.wikipedia.org/wiki/End_user), so, it enables several rules that were not allowed to be enabled by default in the open-source component, reverts commits in the main branch that degrade the work previously done, and adds rules that could be disabled on the grounds of being 'too picky' by some elements of the former team.
+In addition, this project has reverted all remote access connections code input in the LibreOffice extension, updated dependencies that have known security vulnerabilities, and removed Freemium bindings.

 Future work may also involve rolling back Freemium API bindings, making the add-ons work entirely offline, and replacing n-gram rules by faster and lighter XML or [word2vec](https://github.com/gulp21/languagetool-neural-network) alternatives that can be